 From Amy Blaylock, mother of rising second grader who has been part of the LLCA Dyslexia Center for one year.

 What a blessing the dyslexia center at LLCA has been to our family!!
-Mrs Cindy Hall and her staff go above and beyond for not just each one of their students but their families as well.
+Mrs Ward and her staff go above and beyond for not just each one of their students but their families as well.
 Anytime we had questions or concerns they were right there to help us and put us at ease.
-Our child was able to go back into the regular classroom with more confidence and knowledge than before and knows that Mrs. Hall and her staff are there if she ever needed them!!
-Thank you Mrs. Cindy and ALL the tutors for what you do everyday at LLCA!!
+Our child was able to go back into the regular classroom with more confidence and knowledge than before and knows that Mrs. Ward and her staff are there if she ever needed them!!
+Thank you Mrs. Ward and ALL the tutors for what you do everyday at LLCA!!
 What a difference you are making in these children's lives.

 Brooke Waltman - Mother of 3rd grade student